mart-com/careers/README.md

 We're currently hiring for various roles.

 We are Software Engineer who are:
-- passionate about building impactful products and solving real world problems.
+- Passionate about building impactful products and solving real world problems.
 - Obsessed with self-improvement about growth.
 - Love to meet and work with starter and dedicated folks
 - Committed and focused on achieving our goals.